 The Jamstack strategy is gaining momentum these days, and rightfully so.
 Benefits such as better performance and easier scaling alongside better developer experience come to mind immediately.
 One of the main reasons we got into the business of reimagining ecommerce is giving devs the freedom to BYOF (bring your own front end).
 To tailor-make the front end and build a process for continuous deployment for fast iterations and deliver the best possible customer experience.

-The JAMstack strategy is gaining momentum these days, and rightfully so.
-We combined our Crystallize PIM with Gatsby to build out a super scalable JAMstack headless ecommerce solution.
+To make it even easier to start a Gatsby JS ecommerce project, we combined our Crystallize PIM with Gatsby, a modern React-based framework, to build out a super scalable Jamstack headless commerce solution.
 The results are staggering.
-Pagespeed score of 100 and a 3ms average response time when scaling out with 500 concurrent users on Zeit Now.
+Pagespeed score of 100 and a 3ms average response time when scaling out with 500 concurrent users on Vercel.
 Fast.

-For Crystallize this works excellent as we have a super-fast PIM API that delivers structured product information and rich content.
-In JSON or ready marked up.
-Perfect fit for a JAMStack strategy:
+For Crystallize, this works excellent as we have a super-fast PIM API that delivers structured product information and rich content in JSON or ready marked up.
+Perfect fit for a Jamstack approach.